 Potential investors and banks will want to see how your business is performing and understand your plans for growth.
-They need to be convinced you’re going to be able to pay the money back, or that they will get a return on their investment.
+They need to be convinced you can repay their money, or that their investment will make a return.

-Regularly monitoring your business plan will show you if you’re meeting your goals.
+Monitor your business plan regularly to see if you’re meeting your goals.
 If you’re not, you may need to change your plan, to identify how to improve where to put your resources.

-Business planning will help you think about ways to make the most of these new opportunities, and any changes you’ll need to make to your product or service.
+When the unexpected happens, plan what to do.
+Think about how to make the most of the new opportunities, and about what changes you’ll need to make to your product or service.

 Plan before you export to improve your chances of success.
 Exporting is like starting a new business.
-You’ll need to consider the feasibility of your new market.
+You’ll need to consider the feasibility of your new market and understand things like:

 After spending 17 hours making dumplings, Vicky Ha of House of Dumplings loaded up her cargo bike and drove to her first market… and sold out within two hours.